DanielAlvesMorais/Snake-Multiplayer/README.md

 * **Procedural Snake Rendering:** Calculating the correct sprite angle for the snake's corners and tail based on the `x,y` differences of adjacent `SnakeBody` nodes was mathematically challenging.
 We implemented a relative direction check in `SnakeRenderer` to solve this.
 * **JSON Serialization Refactoring:** When transitioning our codebase to English, renaming Java variables (e.g., `nome` to `name`) broke the existing `ranking.json` save files, throwing `SerializationException`.
 We learned to clear obsolete saves and handle `Unchecked Warnings` with the `@SuppressWarnings` annotation during generic deserialization.
 * **State Management:** Passing input control cleanly between the Gameplay and Pause screens required careful reference management in `KeyboardController` to resume the exact same match instance instead of creating a new one.
+* **Asset Lifecycle Management:** An early version of `GameOver` instantiated `GameAssets` inside `render()`, reloading all ten textures every frame.
+This was identified as a memory leak and corrected by moving asset loading to the constructor and disposal to `dispose()`.
+* **MVC Audio Coupling:** An earlier version called `SoundManager.getInstance().playMove()` directly inside `Snake.setDirection()`, coupling the domain class to the audio framework.
+This was resolved by moving the audio call to `KeyboardController.changeDirection()`, keeping `Snake` as pure Java with no LibGDX dependencies.

 ## 8. Comments

 The adoption of a strict Model-View-Controller (MVC) logic separation significantly improved the scalability of the project.
 By isolating the math and arrays inside `Snake.java` and keeping textures inside `GameAssets.java` and `SnakeRenderer.java`, writing Unit Tests became straightforward and completely independent of the LibGDX framework constraints.

+The introduction of `GameConfig` as a central constants class eliminated all magic numbers from the codebase, making grid and screen dimensions trivially adjustable and consistent across all classes.

 Furthermore, full Javadoc commenting was implemented across all classes, adhering to industry standards for software documentation and improving team collaboration.